-PEO Perspective July 2014
+PEO Perspective September 2014

 As always, if you would like to contribute ideas or solutions that you think would benefit the Army, please feel free to submit white papers through the submission button on the home page of our website.
 I also encourage you to reach out to the programs directly – information for how to get in touch is also available here.